 You only get one chance at making a first impression.
 This makes the cover your most important slide.
 If this slide isn’t good no one will swipe to view the rest.

 This is the slide for your startup’s company name, logo, and contact information.
-Set it all up with a good tagline or slogan too.
+Set it all up with a good tagline or slogan too – an essential for a pitch deck outline.

 The Problem Slide